8Gitbrix/2048Haskell/README.md

 stack exec 2048Haskell
 ```

-At the start of the game you can select a play (either yourself or a bot).
+At the start of the game you can select a player (either yourself or a bot).
 Hit enter, and then enter the character representing the player you want.

 Or just enter the app directory and double click 2048Haskell-exe